 Also, keeping careful control of expenses is a key part of managing and understanding your burn rate.

 Identify your best access and integration approach

-Finance teams using SVB commercial card accounts have several options for tapping transaction data, but the two most common are to either use the SmartData dashboard or set up integration with an expense reporting app.
+Finance teams using credit card accounts have several options for tapping transaction data, but the most common is to set up integration with an expense reporting app.
 Consider which may fit your situation best:

-- Startups or smaller companies that use fairly informal tools such as spreadsheets to report and track expenses can use SmartData to improve those processes and provide analysis capabilities without adding cost.
+- Startups or smaller companies that use fairly informal tools such as spreadsheets to report and track expenses can use a tool such as Mastercard's SmartData to improve those processes and provide analysis capabilities without adding cost (assuming they're using Mastercard credit cards).
 Individual cardholders can review and annotate their transactions through SmartData, as well as attach receipts or other documentation, then pass them on for approval.
 Finance managers can set up reports and export files in standard formats that can be read by accounting software.

 Choose software that syncs with your data plan

 Involving the experts at SVB early in your decision process will allow us to share our advice and experience.
-Please don’t hesitate to reach out to me if you’d like to discuss the integration experience in more detail.
-Visit svb.com for more information on our Commercial Cards offering.
+Feel free to reach out to your SVB Relationship Manager to get started.